trynthink/scout/docs/tutorials.rst

 The applicable baseline market parameters specify the climate zones, building types, structure types, end uses, fuel types, and specific technologies for the ECM.

 The climate zone(s) can be given as a single string, if only one climate zone applies, or as a list if a few climate zones apply.
-The climate zone entry options are outlined in the :ref:`ecm-baseline_climate-zone` and :ref:`ecm-baseline_climate-zone-alt` sections, and formatting details are in the :ref:`applicable section <json-climate_zone>` of the JSON schema.
+The climate zone entry options are outlined in the :ref:`ecm-baseline_climate-zone` section, and formatting details are in the :ref:`applicable section <json-climate_zone>` of the JSON schema.
 If the ECM is suitable for all climate zones, the shorthand string ``"all"`` can be used in place of a list of all of the climate zone names.
 These shorthand terms are discussed further in the :ref:`ecm-features-shorthand` section.

 LED troffers can be installed in buildings in any climate zone, and for convenience, the available shorthand term will be used in place of a list of all of the climate zone names. ::